Our guide provided the perfect 2-hour tour based on our interests and suggested the perfect place for lunch, even helping us order!!Barry, Tokyo, 2025

 What to See/Do

-Claim massive lawn space under the 1,700 cherry trees and enjoy late-blooming varieties that extend viewing into mid April when most other Tokyo cherry blossom spots have finished.
+Claim massive lawn space under the 1,400+ cherry trees and enjoy late-blooming varieties that extend viewing into mid-April when most other Tokyo cherry blossom spots have finished.
 The sheer size means you can wander without retracing steps.

 Logistics: Musashi-Koganei Station (JR Chuo Line), 15-minute walk.
 Large parking lot.
-Step-free areas.
+Main areas are step-free.

 Quick Pick: Worth the trip if you want massive lawns and extended bloom windows.

-Snippet Takeaway: Koganei Park's 80 hectares and 1,700 cherry blossom trees create one of Tokyo's most spacious hanami experiences with late-blooming varieties that extend the season into mid April.
+Takeaway: Koganei Park's roughly 80 hectares and 1,400+ cherry blossom trees create one of Tokyo's most spacious hanami experiences with late-blooming varieties that extend the season into mid-April.
 The distance from central Tokyo filters out most tourists, leaving locals and determined visitors to enjoy endless lawns without the competitive atmosphere of inner-city sakura spots.

 Not every cherry blossom experience needs to compete with festival energy.
 These spots trade spectacle for tranquility, and they're worth visiting when you want to see the blossoms without the noise.